 The field of operational research (OR) has long been a mainstay of innovation as relates to understanding how information morphs and flows through organizations and systems.
 Within the cyber domain, operational research is of paramount importance for the obvious fact that information is the guiding and primary trade.
 Of course, where there is information there are also many different interpretations and views of that information that must be explored.
 While this can be a problem if conflicts are allowed to fester, the use of hypergame analysis can be of great help from an operational analysis perspective.
 “Many decision problems involve conflicts of interest between different participants.
 An effort has been made to develop hypergame analysis as one way of modelling such situations.
 Specifically, this approach is designed to allow for the fact that the various parties may have quite different beliefs about the situation-including different models of each other”[xvi].
 As decisions within a cyber operational construct become more and more complex, divergent views of everything from strategic purpose to fine-grained tactical choices can become problematic.
 Through the use of hypergame analysis, conflicts and different interpretations of information can be explored and mitigated within an experimental framework.
 “Examination of conflicts … in warfare, reveals a host of cases in which the parties appear to have quite disparate ideas of what the situation is, what the real issues are, and what each other’s aims and possible actions may be.
 Hypergame analysis was conceived as a possible means of exploring and analyzing this sort of situation”[xvii].
 As disparate interactions flow through the hypergame analysis, perceptions and flex points become more visible and open to discussion and optimization.
 This is the crux of hypergame analysis for cyber.

 OR can be particularly constructive in areas where massive amounts of data are matriculated.
 This is a common problem within the cyber domain since so much information is available; indeed usually too much.
 In these cases, information databases and aids can be of enormous practical assistance for sorting, binning, and further analyzing massive amounts of information regarding the cyber information environment (IE).
 “Such varied use of IT is perhaps a good reflection of current practice, where there is evidence of web-based decision support systems, the use of organizational databases and systems, the use of specialist software such as [specialist] software through to instances of low-IT use, for example, in the workshop environment”[xviii].
-Fortunately, a great deal of technological aids exist to assist in computer modeling for hypergames as well as parsing and organizing the results of analysis, which can sometimes be quite prodigious.
+Fortunately, a great deal of technological aids exists to assist in computer modeling for hypergames as well as parsing and organizing the results of analysis, which can sometimes be quite prodigious.